Photo by Eunice Lituañas on Unsplash

 Looking for advice on how to make the most of the experience?

-Last year we asked first year students to take part in a diary writing activity.
+We asked some of our students to take part in a diary writing activity.
 It was designed to help us understand the experiences our new students face.
 For one activity in the diary we asked those taking part what advice they would give to new students starting this September.

-These students were in your shoes just one year ago, here’s the advice they would like to give to you…
+These students were in your shoes not long ago, here’s the advice they would like to give to you…

 It’s a world of opportunities…